rnd-team-dev/plotoptix/README.rst

 ... but PlotOptiX is much faster on large data and, with all the raytraced shades and DoF, more readable and eye catching.

-`Documentation pages <https://plotoptix.rnd.team>`__ are currently generated from the source code docstrings.
-Please, see `examples on GitHub <https://github.com/rnd-team-dev/plotoptix/tree/master/examples>`__ for practical code samples.
+Check `examples on GitHub <https://github.com/rnd-team-dev/plotoptix/tree/master/examples>`__ for practical code samples and `documentation pages <https://plotoptix.rnd.team>`__ for a complete API reference.

 PlotOptiX is based on `NVIDIA OptiX 7.1 <https://developer.nvidia.com/optix>`_ framework.
 It is a set of CUDA shaders by `R&D Team <https://rnd.team>`_ wrapped in RnD.SharpOptiX C#/C++ libraries with a Python API.
 PlotOptiX makes use of RTX-capable GPU's.